-Hands-On: Pizza Making Demonstration, Naples.
+Hands-on: Pizza Making Demonstration, Naples.
 Orientation walk of Naples.
 Neapolitan Pizza dinner.
+Pizza making demonstration.
 Guided visit of Pompeii.
+Limoncello tasting.
 All transport between destinations and to/from included activities.

 Discover the birthplace of pizza, learn to make traditional Neapolitan pizza , visit the ancient ruins of Pompeii, learn how Italy’s famous digestif is made with a limoncello tasting and demonstration, explore the streets of Sorrento.